 Why register processing activities?

-The General Data Protection Regulation (GDPR, known as AVG in Dutch) requires that all activities concerning personal data processing at UGent and UZ Gent are documented and registered in a 'register of processing activities', the GDPR Register.
+The General Data Protection Regulation (GDPR) requires that all activities concerning personal data processing at UGent and UZ Gent are documented and registered in a 'register of processing activities', the GDPR Register.

-This internal registration replaces the former 'obligation to report' with the Privacy Commission, and is an essential tool to help researchers comply with the GDPR principle of accountability.
+This internal documentation obligation is an essential tool to help researchers comply with the principle of accountability.